Kidwelly Town Council: In the news

-Kidwelly Town Council made the UK news in 2015 when charges were dropped against a former deputy mayor, who had been accused of groping a woman during the 2014 mayoral ceremony.
+Kidwelly Town Council made the UK news in 2015 when charges were dropped against former deputy mayor, Ryan Thomas, who had been accused of groping a woman during the 2014 mayoral ceremony.
 He made a full apology for his drunken behaviour and had resigned from the council after his arrest.

+Carl Peters-Bond served his fourth successive term of office as mayor - the longest for 145 years in the historic town - during the 2025 / 2026 term.